List of Engine Sentai Go-onger characters: Gunpei Ishihara

 Gunpei Ishihara (石原 軍平, Ishihara Gunpei), nicknamed the "Chaser", is an insecure and buffoonish former police officer with excellent marksmanship and a passion for justice who tries to put on a cool and serious front.
-After witnessing the original Go-ongers during their initial battles with Gaiark, Ishihara quits the police force after they refuse to help.
+After witnessing the original Go-ongers during their initial battles with Gaiark, Gunpei quits the police force after they refuse to help.
 Upon discovering the Go-ongers' identities, he goes to extreme lengths to join them, going so far as to kidnap their ally, Bomper, and steal their Engine Casts.
-Upon learning of how they were chosen, Ishihara returns the casts and becomes a Go-onger.
-Following the Gaiark's defeat, Ishihara returns to the police force and becomes a detective.
+Upon learning of how they were chosen, Gunpei returns the casts and becomes a Go-onger.
+Following the Gaiark's defeat, Gunpei returns to the police force and becomes a detective.

-Utilizing a Shift Changer in conjunction with a Change Soul based on Engine Gunpherd, Ishihara can transform into Go-on Black (ゴーオンブラック, Gōon Burakku).
-During the events of the crossover film Engine Sentai Go-onger vs. Gekiranger, he can perform the Engine Fist move Ganga Ganga Bullet (ガンガガンガ弾, Ganga Ganga Dan).
+Gunpei can transform into Go-on Black (ゴーオンブラック, Gōon Burakku).
+During the events of the crossover film Engine Sentai Go-onger vs. Gekiranger, he learns the Engine Fist move Ganga Ganga Bullet (ガンガガンガ弾, Ganga Ganga Dan).

 Gunpei Ishihara is portrayed by Kenji Ebisawa (海老澤 健次, Ebisawa Kenji).

 Go-on Wings

-The Go-on Wings (ゴーオンウイングス, Gōon Uingusu) are an elite two-man fighting force composed of the Sutō siblings, who came from a Plutocratic lifestyle, They were chosen by the Wing Clan Engines because of their esper abilities and brought to Machine World to become the Go-on Wings under Engine Jum-bowhale's guidance before the Go-ongers came to be.
-Due to their training however, the siblings initially view the Go-ongers as too inexperienced to protect Earth until Jum-bowhale teaches the pair what truly makes the Go-ongers, leading to the Go-on Wings becoming their allies.
-After defeating the Gaiark Clan, the Sutō siblings resume their familial duties as members of high class society, though Hiroto was reluctant to do so.
+The Go-on Wings (ゴーオンウイングス, Gōon Uingusu) are an elite two-man fighting force composed of the Sutō siblings, who came from a Plutocratic lifestyle.
+They were chosen by the Wing Clan Engines because of their esper abilities and brought to Machine World to become the Go-on Wings under Engine Jum-bowhale's guidance before the Go-ongers came to be.
+Due to their training however, they initially view the Go-ongers as too inexperienced to protect Earth until Jum-bowhale teaches the pair about what truly makes the Go-ongers, leading to the Go-on Wings becoming their allies.
+After defeating the Gaiark Clan, they resume their familial duties as members of high class society, though Hiroto was reluctant to do so.
+During the events of the crossover film Engine Sentai Go-onger vs. Gekiranger, it is revealed that the Go-on Wings learned the Geki Jūken Beast Arts fighting style from Gorie Yen.